Skip to content

 Element that failed to render (if applicable)

-Source code in dataface/render/errors.py
+Source code in dataface/core/render/errors.py

-def __init__(self, message: str, element: Optional[str] = None):
+def __init__(self, message: str, element: str | None = None):

 self.message = message